open-austin/influence-texas/src/README.rst

 ===================

 A Vagrant based deployment method is also available, which mirrors the configurations of the live integration/production server.
 It provides a virtual machine for running the postgresql database on the VM, and is configured as a docker host.
-The benefits to using an isolated VM for development is that your work is encapsulated within the VM, thereby allowing you to work on more than one project.
-Another benefit is that by developing in an environment that is the same as the integration/production servers, then a CI/CD pipeline can be setup.
+It uses the docker-compose.vagrant file for deploying a Development environment, but other docker-compose configurations can be used for testing.

 Pre-requisites
 --------------